bevyengine/rfcs/rfcs/45-stageless.md

 Now, we came up with three options to actually enforce that as an invariant:

-1. Require users to name duplicate systems.
+1. Require users to name all duplicate systems.
 2. Leave duplicate systems completely anonymous.
 Only give the type-derived name to the first copy.
 3. Error when multiple anonymous copies of a system exist and their type-derived label is used for ordering.